The curvature of almost Robinson manifolds: Abstract

 \section{Abstract}

 An almost Robinson structure on an $n$-dimensional Lorentzian manifold $(\mcM,g)$, where $n=2m+\epsilon$, $\epsilon \in \{ 0 ,1 \}$, is a complex $m$-plane distribution $\mcN$ that is totally null with respect to the complexified metric, and intersects its complex conjugate in a real null line distribution $\mcK$, say.
-When the almost Robinson structure is integrable, in the sense that $\mcN$, and its orthogonal complement $\mcN^\perp$ are in involution, the line distribution $\mcK$ is tangent to a congruence of null geodesics, and the quotient of $\mcM$ by this flow acquires the structure of a CR manifold.
-In four dimensions, such a congruence of null geodesics is shearfree.
+When $\mcN$ and its orthogonal complement $\mcN^\perp$ are in involution, the line distribution $\mcK$ is tangent to a congruence of null geodesics, and the quotient of $\mcM$ by this flow acquires the structure of a CR manifold.
+In four dimensions, such a congruence is shearfree.

-We give classifications of the tracefree Ricci tensor, the Cotton-York tensor and the Weyl tensor, which are invariant under the stabiliser of an almost Robinson structure.
-This is one generalisation of the Petrov classification of the Weyl tensor to higher dimensions, and includes a refinement of the classification of the Weyl tensor based on the null alignment formalism.
+We give classifications of the tracefree Ricci tensor, the Cotton-York tensor and the Weyl tensor, invariant under i) the stabiliser of a null line, and ii) the stabiliser of an almost Robinson structure.
+For the Weyl tensor, these are generalisations of the Petrov classification to higher dimensions.
 Since an almost Robinson structure is equivalent to a projective pure spinor field of real index $1$, the present work can also be viewed as spinorial classifications of curvature tensors.

-We illustrate these algebraic classifications by a number of examples of higher-dimensional general relativity that admit integrable almost Robinson manifolds, emphasising the degeneracy type of the Weyl tensor in each case.
+We illustrate these algebraic classifications by a number of examples of higher-dimensional general relativity that admit integrable almost Robinson structures, emphasising the degeneracy type of the Weyl tensor in each case.